dannycahyo/memo-callback-mastery/slides/material.md

 ---

-# The Challenge of Conundrums
+# A New Dawn of Understanding

 🎭 And challenges await and arise.
-I encounter an infinite loop within `useEffect`.
-Frustration ensues, but a silver lining emerges: the importance of `useCallback` and `useMemo` for non-primitive values.
+I find an infinite loop within `useEffect`.
+But then I realize this is the use of `useCallback` and `useMemo` comes into play.

-🔍 "Referential equality," I whisper, as light dawns upon me.
+🔍 "Referential equality"
+🔍 "It's all about maintaining identity"

 ---

-# A New Dawn of Understanding

-🎭 As the fog of confusion clears, I see the truth about referential equality.
-No longer lost in the loop, I embrace the power of `useMemo` and `useCallback`.

-🎤 "It's all about maintaining identity," I proclaim.
-With callbacks and memoization, my components stand strong.

----

 # The Temptation of Excess

-🎭 As days turn into nights, I find myself in the throes of temptation. `useMemo` and `useCallback` beckon, and the desire to optimize every corner grows.
+🎭 As days turn into nights, I find myself in the misery of temptation. `useMemo` and `useCallback`, and the desire to optimize every corner grows.

 🎤 "Optimization is power, maybe I should do it everywhere"